grapestone5321/Kaggle-Courses-Python/README.md

 - Defining functions

+Builtin functions are great, but we can only get so far with them before we need to start defining our own functions.
+Below is a simple example.

 - Docstrings

 The docstring is a triple-quoted string (which may span multiple lines) that comes immediately after the header of a function.